Rang3l2/HTB-Walkthroughs/Easy-Blue.md

 # Blue

-- Hints
+- Introduction
 - Walkthrough
 - Mitigrations
 - References

-## Hints
+## Introduction

-# User

-1. Find the right wordlist.

-# Root

-3. Expand and look deeper.
+The Blue machine on HTB is a simple yet poignant box that demonstrates the severety of the eternalblue vulnerability.
+A vulnerability in SMBv1 that allows specially crafted packets to be sent to the host server.

 ## Blue

-The tester started by runnign an Nmap scan to enumerate the host.
+The tester started by running an Nmap scan to enumerate the host.

 ```
 └──╼ $nmap -A 10.10.10.40